TornikeChu/CeliWise---Data-Pipeline-for-Celiac-and-Gluten-Intolerant-Folk/README.md

 A one-man, ten day, google cloud console free trial-budget prototype, so far it includes data on  13 cities - from Tokyo to Buenos Airies - and is hosted on a rudimentary Streamlit website.

-However, the pipeline has potential for global scaling.
+However, the pipeline has potential for global **scaling**.

 ---

 ## 🌍 Global Reach

-- The aqcuisition and filtering process is fully automated and localized
+- The aqcuisition and filtering process is fully **automated** and **localized**.
-- Complex, multi-lingual query system and filters  help side-step false positives and SEO manipulation
+- Complex, multi-lingual query system and filters  help side-step false positives and SEO manipulation.
-- Works in every language in Google Translate catalogue
+- Works in **every language** in Google Translate catalogue.

 ---